hectormz/167L-materials/labs/Report-Guideline.md

 2. During fluorescent microscopy, it is important to put a dark box on your sample or to turn the lights off in the room.
 Explain why this is important and what might happen to your results if you don't.
 3. What would you expect to happen if you increased the amount of curing agent you used when forming your PDMS molds?
 4. What was your degree of labeling?
-5. Based on your pre-lab assignment for Lab 3, what amino acids and how many on the BSA will react with NHS- fluorescein?
+5. Based on your pre-lab assignment for Lab 3, what amino acids and how many on the BSA will react with NHS-fluorescein?
 Make sure and include how you determined this in the Methods section.
 6. What fraction of these amino acids accessible on the protein were conjugated to fluorescein in your experiment?
 7. How efficient was your conjugation reaction?
 What are the potential limiting reagents that could keep you from reaching 100%?
-8. What is your estimated weight concentration (*mg/mL*) for your purified fluorescein-BSA solution?
+8. What is your estimated weight concentration (mg/mL) for your purified fluorescein-BSA solution?
-9. What is the total amount (*mg*) of fluorescein-BSA you have in your vial?
+9. What is the total amount (mg) of fluorescein-BSA you have in your vial?
 10. Plasma cleaning makes PDMS more hydrophilic.
 Why do we want the PDMS to be hydrophilic?
 Consider the relative hydrophobicity of the surfaces involved in protein transfer.
 11. What differences would you expect, if any, in your fluorescent stamp if you had not plasma treated the PDMS before adding the BSA-fluorescein solution.
 12. Did you observe a fluorescent window shaped pattern?
 If not, what might be some potential reasons for not observing the shape?